Home Improvement

 In the repair world, your estimate is your contract.
 If you underquote a job because you forgot to account for the rising cost of copper or the time spent driving to the supply house, that money comes directly out of your pocket.

 Your financial system should help you track past jobs to see where your estimates were off.
 Do you consistently spend more on materials than you planned?
-Are you forgetting to bill for the “small” things like sandpaper or screws?
+Are you forgetting to bill for the “small house” things like sandpaper or screws?
 A good system allows you to build templates for common repairs, ensuring that you cover your overhead and your desired profit margin every single time.
 Accuracy at the start of a job is the only way to ensure a profit at the end of it.

 Getting Paid on Time